Discover the Untold Story of Haiti

 Haiti’s culture is an eclectic menagerie of Taino Indians (the first peoples of the island), African and European influences.
 As a former colony of France, Haiti has borrowed a number of cultural elements of the French – its language is an obvious one.
 The mixture of French and African also influenced religion, art, dance and music.

 Haiti is known for its rich folklore traditions.
-The country has many magical tales that are part of the Haitian Voodoo tradition.
-Voodoo is a representation of historical pain and need for relief.
+The country has many magical tales that are part of the Haitian Vodou tradition.
+Vodou is a representation of historical pain and need for relief.
 It is a turning from the religion of the slave masters and a yearning for Africa and the ancestors.
-Voodoo is a religious expression connected to nature, spirits and ancestors.
+Vodou is a religious expression connected to nature, spirits and ancestors.

 Even, the Haitian dictator Papa Doc was a strong believer in the country’s folklore and used elements of it to cement his brutal rule of the country.